 NATALIE: Right.
 What you are doing is helping people to see that… Women take care of everyone else, and we don’t really understand or try to take care of ourselves.
-We throw ourselves under the bus at the expense… We help others at our own expense.
-When they say that… It’s like comforting them—the example that you gave before.
+We help others at our own expense.
+When they say that… It’s like comforting them — the example that you gave before.
 “Oh, they are stressed.
 Then I guess it justifies what they did, and I should help them with their stress, right?
 Therefore, I’ll take all the stress.
 I’ll take all the pain.
 I’ll take all the crazy emotions.”
 How can you survive long term?
 You’ve got a husband who is not only not supporting you, but he’s piling the stress on top of you, yet you’re concerned about his stress and making sure that he’s relieved.
 It’s insane.

 JESSICA: It is.
 It tears women down, and then you have the church backing it up by saying, “You’re supposed to be a living sacrifice to your husband.”
 They forget that we already had the ultimate sacrifice.
 We already had the ultimate, spotless victim.
 It’s not every woman’s job to be that to her husband.
 Somebody else already did it, and He’s a lot bigger than I am.

 JESSICA: Right.
-Now we need to be teaching children (this is totally another topic) but teach them to set their own boundaries and praising them for standing up for their boundaries.
+Now we need to be teaching children (this is totally another topic), but teach them to set their own boundaries and praise them for standing up for their boundaries.